shopsys/shopsys/docs/configuration/how-to-set-up-domains-and-locales.md

 Configuration for elasticsearch can be found in `src/Resources/definition/`.
 If you add a new domain, you need to create an elasticsearch configuration for this new domain.

-After you create the configuration, you have to create the index in elasticsearch and fill it by data
+After you create the configuration, you have to create the index in elasticsearch and fill it with data

 ```sh
 php phing elasticsearch-index-recreate